Substra/substra-documentation/src/CONTRIBUTING.md

   - Who use the library at scale?
 - How reliable is the author?
 - How well-written is the library?
-  - The library meet common langage good practicies.
+  - The library meet common langage good practices.
   - The library have tests and is well documented.
 - Does the library meet your specific requirements?
 - Does the library have the correct license?